-- Employees contribution rates are set in accordance with LGPS regulations, using common percentage rates for all schemes which rise according to pensionable pay. - Employer contributions are set at the percentage rate recommended by the fund actuary for the period to which they relate b) Transfers to and from other schemes
+- Employees contribution rates are set in accordance with LGPS regulations, using common percentage rates for all schemes which rise according to pensionable pay. - Employer contributions are set at the percentage rate recommended by the fund actuary for the period to which they relate.